Written by DiveThru Team

 Doctors who work in the emergency room are definitely willing to help you out when you’re having a panic attack.
 They’re super understanding and sympathetic.
 They are also equipped to help treat anxiety in a variety of ways.
 They can monitor your vital signs to see how you’re doing and then help you out by calming you down with advice or medication.

 So, there you have it!
-We hope that you don’t have to experience too many more panic attacks in the future because they are the opposite of a good time!
+We hope that you don’t have to experience toooo many more of these in the future because they are the opposite of a good time!
+But at least now you know what to do during a panic attack!

 Breathe, remember that we’re on your side and that you can get through anything your brain throws your way!